essteer/mit-686x/src/unit2/L07_Recommender_Systems/b_introduction.md

 The goal of the "Netflix challenge" (which first raised this machine learning problem) is to predict a user's preference for a film, based on prior choices made by the user.

-The Netflix challenge involved 0.5 million users (n = 500,000), and 18,000 movies (m = 18,000).
+The Netflix challenge involved 0.5 million users ($n = 500,000$), and 18,000 movies ($m = 18,000$).

-Most of the matrix Y is in fact empty, since any given user will have viewed only a small fraction of the 18,000 films.
+Most of the matrix $Y$ is in fact empty, since any given user will have viewed only a small fraction of the 18,000 films.

 On average, each film was rated by only 5,000 users, or around 1% of the total number of users.